Who are we?

 What are the different colours of powder and products?

-- Glowing Gecko offers 3 main colours - Yellow Green, Blue Green, and Sky Blue.
+- Glowing Gecko offers 4 main colours - Yellow Green, Blue Green, Sky Blue & Purple.

-- Other colours on the market are reds and oranges but they use the zinc sulphide substance and glow times are reduced to between 30mins and 3 hours.
-At Glowing Gecko we only offer premium product with glow times of no less than 8 hours.
+- Other colours on the market are reds and oranges but they use the zinc sulphide substance and glow times are reduced significantly.
+They are also significantly more expensive.
+Glowing Gecko can manufacture these at your request.

 Which colour is the brightest?

-Yellow Green pips is just over the Blue Green, followed by the Sky Blue
+Yellow Green pips it just over the Blue Green, followed by the Sky Blue and then Purple

 Which particle size of powder do I use?